What is Dhikr?

 Why it isn't yet in the index

-The same gap noted in the Sufism entry.
-Western audio and video material on dhikr, in English, that is neither narrowly academic nor heavily edited for general religious-studies viewers, is hard to come by.
-The recordings of the practice itself — the Mevlevi samāʿ, the Khalwati and Naqshbandi orders' group recitations — exist primarily for the orders' own use rather than as accessible third-party teaching.
-Coleman Barks's Rumi translations, well-represented in the broader Anglophone Sufi reception, work the dhikr sensibility through the poetry rather than through the practice manuals.
-The corpus does not yet hold a clean introductory item; the entry is shipped with the gap acknowledged, on the precedent of Sufism and Taoism.
+The same gap noted in the Sufism§ entry applies here.
+Western audio and video on dhikr, in English, that is neither narrowly academic nor edited for general audiences, is hard to find.
+Recordings of the practice itself, such as the Mevlevi samāʿ and the Khalwati and Naqshbandi group recitations, exist mainly for the orders' own use rather than as accessible teaching.
+Coleman Barks's Rumi translations, well-represented in the Anglophone Sufi reception, convey the dhikr sensibility through poetry rather than through practice manuals.
+The corpus does not yet hold a clean introductory item.
+The entry ships with that gap acknowledged, following the precedent of Sufism§ and Taoism§.

 — end of entry —